teesloane/Thread-Count/README.md

 Each of these topics could probably warrant a whole book written on them, and so I think I can only afford myself a shallow dive into some examples of these concurrency models (for now).

+Furthermore, I'm finding it quite challenging to find examples that employ these concurrency models; in fact I'd argue that without having a concrete, practical reason / problem you are trying to solve, a context-less example can remain quite confusing - and perhaps even serve to confuse more than clarify.
+I think I'm at a point in this material where I need to actually be solving a problem and _learning by doing_ to gather a better understanding of these concepts.
+I think that without an actual puzzle to _solve_; a problem to actually experience being stuck on, well, we can only go so far.

 At the very least, let's look at a) some brief history/descriptions of each concurrency model and b) find some basic code examples.

 ## Actor Model